The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme: Numerical method

 \subsection{Approximation of the first eigenfunction}

 Let us consider the first eigenfunction problem:

-We subdivide the set of vertices in the discrete grid into $V=V_\mathrm{inn}\cup\Gamma$ where $V_\mathrm{inn}$ denotes the inner nodes of the grid and $\Gamma$ corresponds to nodes where a value of $u$ is prescribed, for instance at the boundary.
-We approximate \cref{eq:first_ef_prob} by the scheme $F[u](x_i)=0$ for all $x_i\in V$, where
+As in \cref{ss:monotone_schemes} we subdivide the set of vertices in the discrete grid into $V=V_\mathrm{inn}\cup V_\mathrm{bdry}$ where $V_\mathrm{inn}$ denotes the inner nodes of the grid and $V_\mathrm{bdry}$ denotes the boundary vertices.
+We approximate \labelcref{eq:first_ef_prob} by the discrete scheme \labelcref{eq:discrete_solution} where

-and $F_{1}^+$ and $F_{2}$ are degenerate elliptic and consistent grid functions, which implies the same for~$F$.
-Furthermore, the values $v_i\in\R$ corresponds to prescribed values of $u$.
-For instance, all $v_i$ such that $x_i$ is a boundary node are equal to zero.
-Since, however, the values of an infinity ground state can also be fixed in the set where the distance function of the domain attains its maximum \cite{juutinen1999infinity}, we reserve the possibility for setting $v_i=r_1$ for all $v_i$ in this set, where $r_1$ denotes the in-radius of the domain.
-Note that the superscript in $F_1^+$ serves to distinguish this scheme from a similar one for higher eigenfunctions, introduced in the next section. \\ \\ We first discuss the grid function $F_1^+$ which is the novelty of our approach.
-Taking \cref{eq:first_ef_prob} into account we have to approximate the term $|\nabla u|- \Lambda_1 u$.
-In the following, we fix a vertex $x_i$ and, suppressing the dependency on $i$, denote the distances to its neighbors by $d_j=|x_i-x_j|$ for $j\in N_i$.
-We define $F_1^+$ as
+and $\hat F_{1}^+$ and $\hat F_{2}$ are degenerate elliptic and consistent grid functions, which implies the same for~$\hat{F}$.
+Note that the superscript in $\hat F_1^+$ serves to distinguish this scheme from a similar one for higher eigenfunctions, introduced in the next section. \\ \\ We first discuss the grid function $\hat F_1^+$ which is the novelty of our approach.
+Taking \labelcref{eq:first_ef_prob} into account we have to approximate the term $|\nabla u|- \Lambda_1 u$.
+In the following, we fix a vertex $x_i$ and denote the distances to its neighbors by $d_{ij}=|x_i-x_j|$ for $j\in N_i$.
+We define $\hat F_1^+$ as

-where the index $i_{\max}$ is chosen such that
+where the index $j_{\max}$ is chosen such that

+The number $\hat\Lambda_1$ is the reciprocal of the maximal value of the distance function on the grid.
+By definition of $j_{\max}$ the quantity